rhysdhustin/rhys1918.github.io/essays/clean_code_clear_mind.md

 ---

 ## Setting the Stage
 When I first started to program, I thought of coding standards as a trivial matter.
 Did it really matter if I used tabs or spaces, if my curly braces were on the same line, or even if my comments in my code needed to be uniform with each other?
-Over time, I began working with various programming languages, including Java, JavaScript, HTML, C++, and Python.
-I began to realize that coding standards are much more than looking aesthetically pleasing; they are about communication, maintainability, and learning the “language of developers.”
+Over time, I began working with various programming languages, like Java, JavaScript, HTML, C++, and Python.
+I began to realize that coding standards are much more than looking aesthetically pleasing.
+It fouces on communication, maintainability, and learning the “language of developers.”

 ## Why Coding Standards Matter
-Each programming language I have used highlights different challenges.

-  - In Java, consistency in naming conventions and indentation makes large object-oriented projects manageable.
-  - In C++, strict standards prevent errors that can hide in complex memory management.
-  - In Python, the enforced indentation rules practically become a built-in standard.
-  - In JavaScript and HTML, loose syntax rules can lead to chaos unless coding standards are applied.
+Each programming language I have used highlights different set of challenges.
+Like in Java it requires consistency naming conventions and indentation makes large object-oriented projects manageable.
+Another example is in C++, it had strict standards prevent errors that can hide in complex memory management.
+Additionally  in Python, it enforced indentation rules practically becoming a built-in standard.
+Finally in JavaScript and HTML, it had loose syntax rules, which can lead to chaos unless you applied coding standards to maintain readabliltiy.
 From this, I have learned that coding standards are not arbitrary.
 They make collaboration possible.
 When code is consistent, it makes it feel familiar, no matter who wrote it.
 This makes it crucial when reading old code or working on team projects.

 ## ESLint in VSCode: Painful but Useful